 Similarly, Layous says whether or not someone believes a happiness-increasing activity will work also comes into play.
 People who are confident they will become happier after adopting the new practices have reported greater increases in happiness in the end.

 - Effort.
 Research has also shown that the amount of effort someone puts into increasing their happiness has a large effect on whether or not an activity works.
 In several studies, researchers found that people who reported that they put a lot of effort into their activities saw the greatest gains in well-being.
-Other methods are also used to evaluate effort, such as how many characters someone writes in his or her gratitude letters.
+Other methods are also used to evaluate effort, such as how many characters someone writes in their gratitude letters.

 - Social support.
 Receiving encouragement from others also seems to maximize happiness.
 In one study, people who read bogus testimonials from peers saying an activity worked saw greater increases in happiness than those who did not.